Is LinkedIn Premium Worth It? Complete Review 2026 | 4 Plan Comparison + Money-Saving Tips

 Real experience (PTT):

-"I used the free 30 days to send InMails and find a job.
-Got an offer in week 3, canceled on day 29.
+"I used the free trial to send InMails and find a job.
+Got an offer in week 3, canceled the day before it expired.
 Paid nothing."

 | Plan | Monthly total (12 months) | Annual total | Savings | Discount |